 The Symposium on Cryptologic History is a prestigious program showcasing speakers recognized as cryptologic authorities from around the world.
 The theme and agenda topics for the Symposium attract the interest of scholars, professionals, and the public.

 NCMF and the NSA Center for Cryptologic History (CCH)

-The next biennial Symposium on Cryptologic History will take place October 19 - 20, 2017.
-The Symposium will be held at the Johns Hopkins Applied Physics Laboratory's Kossiakoff Center in Laurel, Maryland.
-Following the Symposium, on Saturday, October 21, participants will be given an opportunity to tour the National Cryptologic Museum and participate in a workshop on sources for research in cryptologic history.
+The National Security Agency/Central Security Service (NSA/CSS) Center for Cryptologic History (CCH) and the National Cryptologic Museum Foundation (NCMF) invite proposals for papers to be presented at the 17th biennial Symposium on Cryptologic History which will take place October 17 - 18, 2019.
+The Symposium will be held at the Johns Hopkins University Applied Physics Laboratory's Kossiakoff Center in Laurel, Maryland.
+Following the Symposium on Saturday October 19th, attendees will be given an opportunity to tour the National Cryptologic Museum and participate in a workshop on researching cryptologic history sources.

 Previous CCH Symposiums